sabbah13/Amazon-Orders-Loader/README.md

 # 🛒 Amazon Order Loader Bookmarklet

-This bookmarklet automatically loads **all your Amazon order history pages** into a single view, no matter where you start: the default order page, a specific year, or a filtered view (like "last 30 days").
+This bookmarklet **works directly in your browser** and automatically loads **all your Amazon order history pages** into a single view, no matter where you start: the default order page, a specific year, or a filtered view (like "last 30 days").

+**Installation is as easy as dragging and dropping a link to your bookmarks bar!**

 It:
 - ✅ Works on any Amazon Orders URL (`/your-orders/orders?...`)
 - 📄 Appends all order cards from all pages onto the same page